"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Supports for Structure Data

-Structure data is part of an SEO best practice as it helps search engines understand your content and pages better.
 It can also help increase the click-through rate through rich snippets.
-And as you sell through an online store, it is worth even more to implement structure data on your website.
+And as you sell through an online store, it is even more worth implementing structure data on your website.

 If search engines understand what you sell and your target audience location, your store will rank for more relevant queries.

-WordPress provides comprehensive structured data support through its plugins and a manual approach.
 Using a plugin is more recommended and an easier way to get around implementing Structured data markup on your eCommerce site.

-There are a few plugins to implement structured data on WordPress eCommerce stores – Yoast woocommerce SEO, eCommerce SEO by WordLift, and Schema woocommerce.
+There are a few plugins to implement structured data on WordPress eCommerce stores – Yoast woocommerce SEOeCommerce SEO by WordLift, and Schema woocommerce.

 Shopify also provides an easier way to implement structured data in its store.
 It offers a standardized schema structured data markup.

-You can implement it with one of its apps, or try to do it manually.
-Using an app is the recommended option.
-You don’t want to risk tweaking code and breaking something in the process.
+You don’t want to risk tweaking code and breaking something.
 Moreover, you need a good knowledge of Shopify Liquid and HTML to do it manually.

 The best option is to use an app design for implementing structured data on your Shopify store.
 You can use the TinyIMG Shopify app or JSON-LD for SEO to create and add structured data to your online store.